webdevcody/strudel-cookbook/docs/ux.md

 # UX Patterns & Guidelines

-This document outlines the consistent UX patterns used throughout the SoundStation application.
+This document outlines the consistent UX patterns used throughout the StrudelCookbook application.
 Follow these guidelines when adding new features or pages.

 ## Table of Contents